Jordan Palmer: Tennessee Titans

 On December 15, 2014, Palmer signed with the Tennessee Titans for the remainder of the 2014 season after Jake Locker was placed on IR.
 Palmer made just over $67,000 for his month with the Titans.

 NFL career statistics

 Coaching career

 Palmer worked as a quarterbacks coach at EXOS, an NFL Draft training center in Carlsbad, California, in early 2014.

 As the founder of QB Summit, an in-person Orange County, California, quarterback consulting program and online digital platform, Palmer tutored players including Patrick Mahomes, Deshaun Watson, Josh Allen, Sam Darnold, Joe Burrow, Kyle Allen, and Bo Nix, among others.

-XFL

 In August 2022, Palmer was named Director of Quarterback Development for the XFL.

 Personal life

-He is the younger brother of former NFL quarterback Carson Palmer, who was the first overall pick in the 2003 NFL Draft by the Cincinnati Bengals.
+He is the younger brother of former NFL quarterback Carson Palmer, who was the first overall pick in the 2003 NFL draft by the Cincinnati Bengals.
 The two spent three seasons together as teammates with the Bengals, with him being Carson's backup.